 Step 6: File other relevant paperwork

 You likely have other business accounts to close out.
 Examples include licenses, registrations, permits, and business names.
-Remember that you may need to file paperwork outside of the Executive Secretary’s office to fulfill these obligations.
+Remember that you may need to file paperwork outside of your Secretary of State’s office to fulfill these obligations.
 You may also need to do this at the local and federal levels.
 And as long as you’re done collecting accounts receivable and making payments, you can close credit cards and bank accounts.
 The same goes for any rent or utilities.

 Step 7: Inform your customers and complete jobs in progress